niksingh710/archwiki-offline/Readme.md

 Feel free to contribute to this script by opening issues or submitting pull requests on the [GitHub repository](https://github.com/niksingh710/archwiki-offline).
 Your contributions will be highly appreciated.

+## Acknowledgements

+This project is made possible by the amazing [`arch-wiki-docs`](https://github.com/lahwaacz/arch-wiki-docs) project, which provides the backbone for offline ArchWiki access.
+A big thank you to the creators and maintainers of this tool for their dedication to the Arch Linux community.

+Special thanks to [Lahwaacz](https://github.com/lahwaacz) for developing and maintaining `arch-wiki-docs`.
+Your work has significantly enriched the Arch Linux experience for users like me.

+Without the invaluable efforts put into `arch-wiki-docs`, this project wouldn't have been possible.
+Thank you!

+---

+**Note:** This project is not affiliated with or endorsed by `arch-wiki-docs`.
+It simply builds upon the functionality provided by that project to offer a more streamlined offline ArchWiki access experience.

 ## License

 This project is licensed under the [MIT License](LICENSE).